 High proportion of internal resources used for supervision

-FINMA uses 60% of its internal resources for its core tasks of licensing, supervision enforcement and regulation.
+FINMA uses 60% or so of its internal resources for its core tasks of licensing, supervision enforcement and regulation.
 Support and management processes account for the remaining 40%.

 Two thirds of the resources spent on core activities are used for supervision.